 I usually roll out the dough on floured parchment paper, which I then use to help roll the dough and all the layers of meat and cheese into a log.
 Then I pick up the parchment on both sides — like a sling — and set it on the baking sheet.

-Bake until golden, cut into colorful slices, and serve warm.
-Named for a volcano, your guests will certainly erupt into applause when they see this stromboli coming!
+Bake the stromboli until golden, cut into colorful slices, and serve warm.

 Easy Stromboli RecipePrint

-Look for the ingredients for this recipe at your grocery store's deli counter and salad bar.
+Look for the ingredients for this stromboli recipe at your grocery store's deli counter and salad bar.

 Peppadew peppers can also often be purchased in jars, sometimes under the name "sweet piquante peppers."
 Substitute roasted red peppers if you can't find peppadews.